Who We Are

 - Is responsible for the research degree regulations and all procedural and regulatory documentation in relation to research degrees;

-- Makes decisions regarding extensions, interruptions of study, composition of supervisory teams and examination teams, project registration and progression examination, student progress, changes to mode of study, changes of programme, applications for writing-up fee from self-funded doctoral students;
+- Makes decisions regarding extensions, interruptions of study, composition of supervisory teams and examination teams, project registration and progression examination, PGR progress, changes to mode of study, changes of programme.

-- Manages all administration in relation to the research student experience;
+- Manages all administration in relation to the postgraduate researcher experience;

-- Organises all central training for research degree students across all years of registration, along with the central research student induction;
+- Organises all researcher development programme activity for PGRs across all years of registration, along with the central PGR induction;

 - Provides an annual induction for all new supervisors;